giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 1. Open the [AWS management](https://aws.amazon.com/console/) console for the AWS account holding your cluster resources.
 2. From the `Services` menu, select `EFS`.
 3. Create a new file system and select the VPC where your cluster is located.
+VPC can be identified by your cluster ID.
-4. Select the Availability Zone with the subnets your instances are located on and the security-groups of your node pools.
+4. Select the availability zone with the subnets your instances are located on and the security groups of your node pools.
+Subnets and security groups can be identified by you cluster ID.
-5. Choose the throughput and performance mode, no file system policy or access points are needed.
+5. Choose the [throughput](https://docs.aws.amazon.com/efs/latest/ug/performance.html#throughput-modes) and [performance mode](https://docs.aws.amazon.com/efs/latest/ug/performance.html#performancemodes).
+Setting a file system policy or access points is optional.
-6. Create the instance and note the EFS instance ID.
+6. Create the instance and note the EFS instance id.

 ## Installing the EFS CSI driver